-Best Margarita Mocktail (Virgin)
+Best Margarita Mocktail

 • FRESH ingredients – this is key to bright and high-quality flavor.

 • DEPTH – The Ritual tequila alternative gives tequila flavor without the booze and this is often missing in many NA margaritas that feel like they are missing something.
+(Same with my mojito mocktail!)

-Margarita Mocktail Video
+Virgin Margarita Mocktail

 Ingredients

-Non-alcoholic margarita in cocktail shaker.
+virgin margarita ingredients in cocktail shaker.

-Margarita Mocktail Ideas
+Flavored Margarita Mocktail Ideas

 Here are some ideas for simple ways you can add some more/different flavors to your mocktail: